Catherine Pine: Relationship with the Pankhursts

 In 1912 Pine and Townend assisted Christabel Pankhurst in escaping arrest by providing her with a nurse's uniform and access to a friend's house.

 From 1917 Pine worked in the Pankhurst family home at Tower Cressy, Campden Hill but was not in sympathy with the Montessori teaching methods used by Jenny (Jane) Kenney for the children there.
 Pine accompanied the Pankhursts when they went to Paris in early 1919, while Emmeline worked in France for the suffrage movement.
 That September, they sailed to the United States and Canada.
 Often, Emmeline was not at home, so Pine was charged with the duties of taking care of Pankhurst's children.

 Later life

 Pine returned to England in 1923 and found employment at Cottage Hospital, Herne Bay, Kent.
 She attended Pankhurst's funeral in July 1928.

 Pine suffered a stroke and died in 1941.

 Suffragette Medal

 Pine was awarded a suffragette medal and left it to the History Section of the British College of Nurses, which was founded in 1926 by Ethel Gordon Fenwick, a former matron of St Bartholomew’s where Pine had trained and worked.
 The medal was likely sold when this organisation folded in 1956 and was later owned by an American collector before being acquired by a researcher.

+Pine's medal has been put on show for the first time at the Florence Nightingale Museum in London from February to October 2026.

 Pine's library and mementos were given to the Museum of London.